Variables and Primitives in Java

 String is not a primitive variable, it’s an object.
 More about objects in the future.

-As you can see the way we work is the same, but the data type of variable got changed.
+As you can see the way we work with String variables is the same, but the data type of variable got changed.
 Instead of

 int we have

 String.
-Because we wanted a variable that can hold words(better to say string — a sequence of characters).
-Different data types should go to different types of variables.
+Because we wanted our variable to hold words(better to say string — a sequence of characters).

 We can put comments in our source code and a compiler will not consider them as part of the code and it will just ignore it.
 There are three ways of making comments in Java: